-Email marketing can sometimes feel like a numbers game, and for a good reason: It takes a lot of contacts, messages, and quality content to get results.
+Email marketing campaigns can sometimes feel like a numbers game, and for a good reason: It takes a lot of contacts, messages, and quality content to get results.
 If the focus is on quantity, there’s a temptation to pursue a quick fix — and there’s no speedy solution quite like a purchased email list.

 Affordable and extensive, purchased email lists give the purchaser immediate access to numerous email addresses.
 These may be categorized by job title or demographic groups, and vendors promise that these addresses will expand your reach and build brand awareness.